Special Education Teacher

 Have you seen the movie "Waiting for Superman"?

-Asked by Gameon4 over 12 years ago
+Asked by Gameon4 almost 13 years ago

 I sobbed at the end of this movie.
 It was heartbreaking to see the parents and children become so engaged in the hope for a better education and a better life, only to have their fate decided by a lottery drawing.
 I don't know if more charter schools is the answer - we need more GOOD charters, not just more charter schools - but I hope that Race to the Top and other education initiatives help increase access to quality education for ALL students, not just the children whose parents can afford to pay for it.